WengYuehTing/StringUtils/README.md

 Until now with the release of Swift 5.5 there are still less of intuitive APIs for native Swift String type, developers have to write the code like ``` string[string.index(string.startIndex, offsetBy: n)] ``` to access the n-th character in a string, which is less readable and nature.
-Also, the performance is a little bit confused and cumbersome while handling with ``` String.Index ```, as it seems to convert to [Character] and use subscript to retrieve element can always lead to performance benefits.
+Also, the performance is a little bit confused and cumbersome while handling with ``` String.Index ``` for interpolation, as it seems to convert to [Character] and use subscript to retrieve element can always lead to performance benefits.
-This package wraps some common string usages in one line, such as:
+This package wraps some common string usages, such as:

 ```
 let string = " hello world "